kadirahq/graphql-utils-js/README.md

 const payload = [{id: 10}, {id: 20}];
 const rootContext = {some: 'context'}
 const payloadWithContext = withContext(payload, (item) => {
-  // You can use a immutable data structure to prevent clones like this let newContext = JSON.parse(JSON.stringify(rootContext));
+  // You can use an immutable data structure to prevent costly clones like this let newContext = JSON.parse(JSON.stringify(rootContext));
   newContext.itemId = item.id;
   return newContext;